 Stuff the bottoms of vintage harvest baskets with newspaper and fill them with fresh apples.
-Attach dried cornstalks to porch posts with wire hidden under burlap, then use Indian corn, gourds, and vintage rakes and pitchforks to add to the harvest theme.
+Attach dried cornstalks to porch posts with a wire hidden under burlap, then use Indian corn, gourds, vintage rakes, and pitchforks to add to the harvest theme.
 Pots of red mums and red fall leaves add vibrant color, straw bales add layered height, and the front door wreath — a head of kale surrounded by faux apples, seedpods, and leaves secured with florist’s wire to a foam base — brings the natural look together.

-Your front door becomes its own decoration when you hang a fall dried wreath .
+Your front door becomes its own decoration when you hang a fall-dried wreath.

-Your summer urn does double-duty in this quick and easy fall decor idea.
+Your summer urn does double duty in this quick and easy fall decor idea.
 Just fill the urn with gourds, squash, and small pumpkins for a pretty front porch accent.

 Scatter and stack roly-poly gourds around your front entry for a pretty autumn accent in soft, creamy colors.
 Try placing them in country-style baskets, antique-inspired metal carts, or classic industrial bins for a fun, rustic touch.
 Pots of ornamental kale and fall flowers complete the look.

 Using a wire-tiered plant stand or rustic bench on your porch for display space.
 Add a variety of fall decorations, such as pumpkins, gourds, foliage, and fruit, using reclaimed metal roosters and vintage bird cages to add interest.